 Holding Hit-and-Run Drivers Accountable

-I certainly hope that the hit and run driver in this case is apprehended and brought to justice.
-If you saw this incident or have information about it, please visit our dedicated hit-and-run website at www.hitandrunreward.com to offer an anonymous tip and become eligible to receive a $1,000 reward.
+I certainly hope that this hit-and-run driver is apprehended and brought to justice.
+If you have any information about this incident or the suspect, please visit our dedicated hit-and-run web site at www.hitandrunreward.com to offer an anonymous tip and to become eligible to receive a $1,000 reward.